bobbymart1n/tamagotchi/README.md

-# JS Template Repo for Epicodus
+# Tamagotchi App

 ## By Bobby Martin

 # Description
-This is a template directory to make things go quicker in the morning.
+This project was built to represent obtained knowledge using RESTful APIs

 # Specifications
 * Create a pet that sleeps and needs to be fed, played with and cleaned after.